layilin/SP23-33852/about.md

 ## Origins and aims of the project

-This project arose from a desire to create an openly accessible edition of Grainger's *The Sugar-Cane* suited for undergraduate teaching. <!--further aims: pedagogically, thematically, etc.-->
+This project originated from a desire to create an openly accessible edition of Grainger's *The Sugar-Cane* suited for undergraduate teaching. <!--further aims: pedagogically, thematically, etc.-->

 ## Contact information